Race on: It's Stockholm vs. Milan-Cortina for 2026 Olympics

 Although several cities voted in referendums not to bid — including Calgary, Canada, earlier this month — and several dropped out, the two left standing have deep roots in snow and ice.

-"These are two good bids, but we think it's time for Sweden," Peter Reinebo, the CEO of the Swedish Olympic Committee, told The Associated Press.
+"These are two good bids, but we think it's time for Sweden," Peter Reinebo, the COO of the Swedish Olympic Committee, told The Associated Press.

 Sweden was host to the 1912 Olympics, but has never held the Winter Games.
 Italy has held two Winter Olympics — 1956 in Cortina d'Ampezzo and 2006 in Turin — and the Summer Games in Rome in 1960.

-Note: This story has been corrected to show that Peter Reinebo is COO of the Swedish Olympic Committee, not CEO.